CM-501: CM-501GA

 The CM-501GA is the lightweight variant of the CM-501G.
 The new system is mounted on a lightweight CTL-181A Mengshi 6x6 MRAP truck chassis, consisting of one radar command vehicle and one launcher vehicle, with each launch vehicle having a 12-cell, box-shaped launcher unit.
-The missile weighs 100 kg and has a high-explosive warhead of 20 kg, a diamter of 180 mm, a length of 2 m, and a range of 5-40 km.
+The missile weighs 100 kg and has a high-explosive warhead of 20 kg, a diameter of 180 mm, a length of 2 m, and a range of 5-40 km.

 The CM-501GA is powered by a solid-fuel rocket motor and steered by two sets of cruciform control fins.
 The seeker is a combined Television (TV)/imaging infrared (IIR) terminal seeker, INS/Satellite guidance for mid-flight guidance, and two-way datalink for target adjustment.
 The seeker can target fixed structures and slow-moving tanks, ships, and air targets.
 For the fixed target, the reported CEP is ≤1m.